Car with coin and book bank for loan finance payment.

 What fees do title loan companies charge?

-• Monthly finance charge: the amount you will be charged each month of the loan
+• Monthly finance charge: The monthly cost of the loan

-• Document processing fee: a fee for processing the documents that you provide
+• Document processing fee: Charge for handling your documents

-• Loan origination fee: a fee for originating the loan
+• Loan origination fee: Fee for setting up the loan

-• Full coverage auto insurance: additional insurance that will protect the value of the automobile during the life of the loan
+• Full coverage auto insurance: Additional insurance safeguarding your car’s value through the loan term

 How much can I get for a title loan on my car?

 The value of your car will determine the amount you can borrow with a title loan.
-Usually, title loans will allow you to borrow between 25-50% of the Kelley Blue Book value of the car.
+Usually, you can borrow between 25-50% of the Kelley Blue Book value of the car.

 How do I know if a title loan company is legit?

 Unfortunately, there are some disreputable title loan companies out there.
-Some of them actually want you to default so that they can repossess your car and sell it for a profit.
+Some of them actually want you to default.
+That way they can repossess your car and sell it for a profit.
 Unscrupulous companies may even to get you to sign paperwork that you haven’t read.
 There have even been reports of some title loan companies that change loan agreements after they have been signed.

 So, how do you know if you are dealing with a good company?
 First of all, you should see how long the company has been around.
 If they are new or don’t have reviews online, it might be that they are a shell company.
 Also, you should pay very close attention to the loan agreement.
 One red flag is if the sales representative’s explanation of the terms do not align to the agreement.
 Another red flag would be if the company will not let you take the loan agreement or makes it difficult to obtain a paper copy.